jewelsofthought/neshama/site/posts/parashot/Bo.md

 <figure class='quote'>
   <p>

 Why did G‑d . . . bring darkness upon the Egyptians?
 Because there were transgressors in Israel who had Egyptian patrons and who lived in affluence and honor, and were unwilling to leave.
-So G‑d said: “If I bring upon them publicly a plague from which they will die, the Egyptians will say: ‘Just as it has passed over us, so has it passed over them.’”
+So G‑d said: "If I bring upon them publicly a plague from which they will die, the Egyptians will say: 'Just as it has passed over us, so has it passed over them.'"
 Therefore He brought darkness upon the Egyptians for three days, so that the [Israelites] should bury their dead without their enemies seeing them.
   </p>
   <figcaption>&mdash;(Midrash Rabbah)
 </figcaption>